Research Interests

 📄 PDF

-• Retrieval-Based Interleaved Visual Chain-of-Thought in Real-World Driving ScenariosarXiv, 2025.
+• Retrieval-Based Interleaved Visual Chain-of-Thought in Real-World Driving Scenarios – Published in EACL in 2026.

 Ongoing Projects

-• Differential Privacy and Efficient Training: working on a theoretical framework and methodological approach to simultaneously improve the confidentiality and training efficiency of machine learning models with a special empirical focus on large language models.
+• Differential Privacy and Efficient Training: working on a theoretical framework and methodological approach to simultaneously improve the confidentiality and training efficiency of machine learning models.